 Who Is Behind The Meat Industry?
 Four Companies You Should Know About

-Today, approximately 90% of all farmed animals in the UK spend their short lives confined on factory farms.
+Today, the vast majority of farmed animals in the UK spend their short lives confined on factory farms.

 This is the result of a decades-long process in which companies in the meat, dairy and egg industries have tried to get more and more out of animals at lower and lower costs.